 You can register to vote and vote if you are:

-In 2011, the Legislature passed and the Governor signed the Criminal Justice Realignment Act (Realignment).
-Under Penal Code section 1170(h), low-level felons are sentenced to county jail and/or supervision by the county probation department instead of state prison.
+Under the 2011 Criminal Justice Realignment Act (Realignment) and specifically California Penal Code section 1170(h), low-level felons are sentenced to county jail and/or supervision by the county probation department instead of state prison.
 Realignment has caused some confusion about voting rights among people who have criminal convictions.
-The chart above provide an explanation of who is eligible and who is not eligible to register to vote in California.
+The chart above provides an explanation of who can and who cannot register to vote in California.

-California Penal Code section 2910 allows the California Department of Corrections & Rehabilitation (CDCR) to make agreements with local governments to house felons in a county jail or other correctional facility.
+*California Penal Code section 2910 allows the California Department of Corrections and Rehabilitation (CDCR) to make agreements with local governments to house felons in a county jail or other correctional facility.
+A person serving a state prison sentence who is housed in a local jail or other facility under these circumstances is not allowed to register and vote.
 For more information, please visit CDCR’s website http://www.cdcr.ca.gov/realignment/index.html.
-If you have questions about your voting rights, please contact your parole or county probation office.

 You may request a voter registration card from the Secretary of State or your county elections office.
 If you are in jail, you are entitled to receive a voter registration card if you are eligible to vote.